jaehho/jaehho/_rendercv/rendercv_output/Jaeho_Cho_CV.md

 # Extracurricular Activities

-## The Cooper Union, Founder/President | The Pre-Medical & Pre-Dental Society
+## The Cooper Union, Founder/President

 - Sept 2024 – present
 - New York, NY
 - Established a support network for pre-medical/dental students, bridging gaps in guidance at the Cooper Union.
 - Coordinated events such as a blood drive that attracted 40 donors and resulted in 37 blood donations, as well as alumni networking sessions that facilitated connections between students, medical school attendees, and professionals.

-## The Cooper Union, Project Lead | Bioengineering Vertically Integrated Projects
+## The Cooper Union, Project Lead

 - Sept 2022 – present
 - New York, NY
 - Building open-source robotic arms for compliant human interaction, leveraging Mediapipe and OpenCV for real-time pose detection and integrating ROS2 for seamless control logic and interfacing with the OpenMANIPULATOR-X system.
-- Simulated pose mimicking systems in Gazebo, utilizing MoveIt2 & ros2 control for collision detection and motion planning.
+- Simulated pose mimicking systems in Gazebo, using MoveIt2 & ros2_control for collision detection and motion planning.
 - Designed & fabricated a custom PCB for an eTextile sensor, presented at the 2024 ASTM International Exo Games.

-## Mount Sinai, Research Assistant | Mechanical Exposure Study
+## Mount Sinai, Research Assistant

 - Feb 2024 – Aug 2024
 - New York, NY
-- Spearheaded the analysis of Xsens IMU data using MATLAB to quantify mechanical exposure among industrial workers.
+- Spearheaded the analysis of Xsens IMU data using MATLAB to quantify mechanical exposure in industrial workers.
 - Implemented an automated pipeline for data collection, labeling, and analysis, streamlining the research process.

-## St. Joseph’s Medical Center, Shadow | Dr. Steve Doh (anesthesiologist)
+## St. Joseph’s Medical Center, Shadow

 - June 2023 – July 2023
 - Yonkers, NY
-- Observed various medical procedures, including endoscopies, laparoscopies, orthopedic surgeries, and open surgeries.
+- Observed medical procedures, including endoscopies, laparoscopies, orthopedic surgeries, and open surgeries.
 - Gained insight into the integration of advanced technology in surgeries, including the Da Vinci surgical system.

 # Skills